 Loneliness and depression can lead to insomnia, and to a sense of hopelessness and despair as one lies awake in bed thinking about insurmountable problems.

 It is 3 o’clock in the morning.
-Everything is silent and dark.
+Everything is dark and silent.
 I lay in bed alone and I am awake.
+The sleeping pill didn't work.
 I have been awake all night.
-The sleeping pill didn't work.
-I have twisted and turned and I have risen to get myself a drink, but now I lie in bed once more, trying once again to sleep.
+I have twisted and turned and I have risen to get myself a drink, but now I lie in bed once more, trying once more to sleep.
 And thinking.
-Problems always appear deeper and more impossible to resolve in the small hours of the night than they ever do in the daytime.
+Problems always seem deeper and more impossible to resolve in the small hours of the night than they ever do in the daytime.
 Why is that, I wonder?

 It is 4 o’clock in the morning.
-I lay there, churning issues round and around in my head, but I don’t want to do that, because I know they are keeping me awake.
+I lay there, churning issues round and around in my head, but I don’t want to do that, because they are keeping me awake.
 I try to think of something else, something bright and optimistic.
-I try Walter Mittyesque to imagine myself the focus of attention in an adventure, or I try to fantasise about a chance encounter which brings me love and happiness.
+I try Walter Mittyesque to imagine myself the centre of all attention in some heroic adventure, or I try to fantasise about a chance encounter which brings me love and happiness.
 But I am too awake for such fanciful dreams to seem real to me.
-The problems come back to haunt my mind once more and I just cannot stop it happening.
+The daydreams fade and the problems come back to haunt my mind once more and I just cannot stop it happening.
 The brain that I want to drift into unconsciousness remains in total overdrive.

 But now the day is breaking.
-I can hear the first birdsong of the dawn chorus through the window.
+Through the window I can hear the first birdsong of the dawn chorus.
 Bright light will soon stream through the bedroom window and it will shine upon me.
 And a new sunny day will bring a rejuvenated sense of optimism.
 I know this.
 I know the turmoil of trying to fathom out dark and hopeless problems will vanish in the light of a new day.
 I know that the insurmountable will suddenly feel surmountable.
 And so I drift gently into sleep.

 LIVING FOR THE PRESENT